+'''

 make install-libs

-10.29.2.
+'''

+10.40.2.
 Contents of E2fsprogs

-Installed programs: badblocks, blkid, chattr, compile\et, debugfs, dumpe2fs, e2fsck, e2image, e2label, filefrag, findfs, fsck, fsck.ext2, fsck.ext3, logsave, lsattr, mk\cmds, mke2fs, mkfs.ext2, mkfs.ext3, mklost+found, resize2fs, tune2fs, and uuidgen.
+Installed programs: badblocks, blkid, chattr, compile_et, debugfs, dumpe2fs, e2fsck, e2image, e2label, filefrag, findfs, fsck, fsck.ext2, fsck.ext3, logsave, lsattr, mk_cmds, mke2fs, mkfs.ext2, mkfs.ext3, mklost+found, resize2fs, tune2fs, and uuidgen.

-Installed libraries: libblkid.[a,so], libcom\err.[a,so], libe2p.[a,so], libext2fs.[a,so], libss.[a,so], and libuuid.[a,so]
+Installed libraries: libblkid.[a,so], libcom_err.[a,so], libe2p.[a,so], libext2fs.[a,so], libss.[a,so], and libuuid.[a,so]

-badblocks Searches a device (usually a disk partition) for bad blocks blkid A command line utility to locate and print block device attributes chattr Changes the attributes of files on an ext2 file system; it also changes ext3 file systems, the journaling version of ext2 file systems compile_et An error table compiler; it converts a table of error-code names and messages into a C source file suitable for use with the com_err library debugfs A file system debugger; it can be used to examine and change the state of an $ext2$ file system dumpe2fs Prints the super block and blocks group information for the file system present on a given device e2fsck Is used to check, and optionally repair ext2 file systems and ext3 file systems e2image Is used to save critical ext2 file system data to a file e2label Displays or changes the file system label on the ext2 file system present on a given device filefrag Reports on how badly fragmented a particular file might be findfs Finds a file system by label or Universally Unique Identifier (UUID) fsck Is used to check, and optionally repair, file systems fsck.ext2 By default checks ext2 file systems fsck.ext3 By default checks ext3 file systems logsave Saves the output of a command in a log file lsattr Lists the attributes of files on a second extended file system mk_cmds Converts a table of command names and help messages into a C source file suitable for use with the libss subsystem library mke2fs Creates an ext2 or ext3 file system on the given device mkfs.ext2 By default creates ext2 file systems mkfs.ext3 By default creates ext3 file systems mklost+found Used to create a lost+found directory on an ext2 file system; it pre-allocates disk blocks to this directory to lighten the task of e2fsck resize2fs Can be used to enlarge or shrink an ext2 file system tune2fs Adjusts tunable file system parameters on an ext2 file system uuidgen Creates new UUIDs.
-Each new UUID can reasonably be considered unique among all UUIDs created, on the local system and on other systems, in the past and in the future libblkid Contains routines for device identification and token extraction libcom_err The common error display routine libe2p Used by dumpe2fs , chattr , and lsattr libext2fs Contains routines to enable user-level programs to manipulate an ext2 file system libss Used by debugfs libuuid Contains routines for generating unique identifiers for objects that may be accessible beyond the local system
+badblocks Searches a device (usually a disk partition) for bad blocks blkid A command line utility to locate and print block device attributes chattr Changes the attributes of files on an ext2 file system; it also changes ext3 file systems, the journaling version of ext2 file systems compile_et An error table compiler; it converts a table of error-code names and messages into a C source file suitable for use with the com_err library debugfs A file system debugger; it can be used to examine and change the state of an ext2 file system dumpe2fs Prints the super block and blocks group information for the file system present on a given device e2fsck Is used to check, and optionally repair ext2 file systems and ext3 file systems e2image Is used to save critical ext2 file system data to a file e2label Displays or changes the file system label on the ext2 file system present on a given device filefrag Reports on how badly fragmented a particular file might be findfs Finds a file system by label or Universally Unique Identifier (UUID)

+fsck Is used to check, and optionally repair, file systems

+fsck.ext2 By default checks ext2 file systems fsck.ext3 By default checks ext3 file systems logsave Saves the output of a command in a log file lsattr Lists the attributes of files on a second extended file system mk_cmds Converts a table of command names and help messages into a C source file suitable for use with the libss subsystem library mke2fs Creates an ext2 or ext3 file system on the given device mkfs.ext2 By default creates ext2 file systemsmkfs.ext3 By default creates ext3 file systems mklost+found Used to create a lost+found directory on an ext2 file system; it pre-allocates disk blocks to this directory to lighten the task of e2fsck resize2fs Can be used to enlarge or shrink an ext2 file system tune2fs Adjusts tunable file system parameters on an ext2 file system uuidgen Creates new UUIDs.
+Each new UUID can reasonably be considered unique among all libblkid Contains routines for device identification and token extraction libcom_err The common error display routine libe2p Used by dumpe2fs, chattr, and lsattr libext2fs Contains routines to enable user-level programs to manipulate an ext2 file system libss Used by debugfs libuuid Contains routines for generating unique identifiers for objects that may be accessible beyond the local system